Consensys/doc.tessera/docs/Concepts/Transaction-manager.md

 Tessera is the private transaction manager for [GoQuorum].
 Tessera:

+- Consists of a transaction manager and enclave
-- Forms the peer to peer network of private transaction managers
+- Forms the peer to peer network of Tessera nodes
-- Interfaces with the [enclave](Enclave.md) for encrypting and decrypting of private payloads
+- Uses the [enclave](Enclave.md) for encrypting and decrypting of private payloads
 - Stores and retrieves saved data from the database
 - Distributes private transaction payloads for [GoQuorum].

-Tessera does not have access to any private keys and does not perform encryption/decryption.
-Separating the private transaction manager from the [enclave](Enclave.md) greatly reduces the potential impact of an attack.
+The transaction manager does not have access to any private keys and does not perform encryption/decryption.
+Separating the transaction manager from the [enclave](Enclave.md) greatly reduces the potential impact of an attack.

 ## Transaction flow